dodosaurus/endurance-legends/README.md

 - [ ] implement navbar with logo <-> name and avatar (we have pictures from sign up) + refresh button for fetching newest activities (+ anti spam protection)
 - [ ] putting nice redirect page between callback and dashboard (loading.tsx?)
 - [ ] adding formula and recalculation of coins on fetch of activities
+- [ ] rethink and google how to handle situation, when user already was already gave permissions through Strava, but after token expiration still needs to be redirected to Strava and Authorize; how to identify such user coming to our app
 - opening booster phase (new path?)
   - [ ] initial design of the booster/chest and animation for it
   - [ ] desktop/mobile showing of the opened cards, animation for not revealed rare card